gianlucarusso/academic-kickstart/content/data/projects.md

 weight = 10  # Order that this section will appear.

 title = "Data Projects"
-subtitle = "This is a repository with details on data I have reconstructed or on useful links to historical data sources."
+subtitle = "This is a repository with details on data I have reconstructed or links to historical data sources."

 [content]
   # Page type to display.
 E.g. project.